marcorosenbaum/og-preview/README.md

 # og-preview

+Please note: Package is still in development process.

 `og-preview` is a handy CLI tool for developers to preview all available Open Graph meta data from their local development server.
 This allows you to check how your project's Open Graph data will appear on social media platforms without deploying your project.

 ## Installation